 This is a deviation from AP Style.

-Do not use rebel, guerilla, militant or terror group to describe organizations that use weapons to defend their expressed interests.
+Do not use rebel, radical, guerilla, militant or terror group to describe organizations that use weapons to defend their expressed interests.
 Instead, use the term armed group, or use the specific name of the group with a description of the mandate of the group, so that readers understand the context in which the group has chosen to take up arms.
 When referring to a single person, use the word member, and define their relationship to the group.
+Do not use soldier to describe a member of an armed group.

 Describing armed groups as rebel, guerilla, militant and terrorist groups carries bias and may be inaccurate.